 How can you see ray tracing at home?

-As for the games, the selection is still quite limited.
-The most fully featured implementations of ray tracing can still be found in the earliest of RTX demo games, like Battlefield V, Shadow of the Tomb Raider, and Metro Exodus, though newer games like Control, and MechWarrior 5: Mercenaries, are pretty great looking too.
-Stay in the Light is a new indie horror game built entirely around the use of ray-traced reflections and shadows, and you can play through a remastered Quake II with RTX ray tracing now too.
+As far as ray tracing-enabled games go, the selection is still limited but thankfully growing.
+The best examples of ray tracing in action are still in the earliest RTX demo games, such as Battlefield V, Shadow of the Tomb Raider, and Metro Exodus.
+Some newer games, like Control and MechWarrior 5: Mercenaries, look great, too.
+Stay in the Light is an indie horror game built entirely around the use of ray-traced reflections and shadows, and you can play through the remastered Quake II with RTX ray tracing now, too.

-You can test how ready tour PC is for ray tracing with UL Benchmark’s Port Royal ray tracing benchmark
+You can test how ready your PC is for ray tracing right now with UL Benchmark’s Port Royal ray tracing.

 - Intel Xe graphics: Everything you need to know about Intel’s dedicated GPUs